mube1/cryptography_adventures/README.md

 # cryptography_adventures
-## Different scripts for cryptographic implementains
+## Different scripts for cryptographic implementation

+Used des_tools from https://github.com/dkushagra/DES-Python to access fixed s-box and permutation constants

-Implementing DES algorithm as explained in https://page.math.tu-berlin.de/~kant/teaching/hess/krypto-ws2006/des.htm
+Implementing DES algorithm

 plain='0123456789ABCDEF'

 key='133457799BBCDFF1'

 cipher='85E813540F0AB405'

+### Though its aimed I will try to optimize it by applying modifications